Ryan Carlisle Thomas in the community

 With offices across Victoria and within metropolitan Melbourne, the work we do touches the lives of many people, most especially our clients of course, but also their families and the wider communities in which they live, work and play.

-Some of the groups we support help bereaved family members come to terms with the awful legacy of a workplace death.
+Some of the groups we support help bereaved family members come to terms with the tragic legacy of a workplace death.
 Others are regional groups, such as those set up to support asbestos sufferers.

-For us, volunteering and financial support strengthens our ethic of service.
+For us, volunteering and providing financial support strengthens our ethic of service.
 It reminds us of the relevance of our work and the importance of never losing sight of the fact that, while we are in business, it is fundamentally the business of helping people.